 And some non-profits offer grants to workers in particular fields.
 Depending on your career choice, you mind find a wide range of options to help you manage your debt.

-Below are nine student loan grants that can help you pay off your debt.
+Below are eight student loan grants that can help you pay off your debt.

 1. Contraception and Infertility Research Loan Repayment Program